junatLumessa/why-so-late/docs/index.md

 ## Data overview

 In this section we will give a brief overlook on the data to be analyzed.
-All the data has been collected from the past year (October 2016 - October 2017).
+We used open weather and railway data from the past year (15 October 2016 - 15 October 2017) from [Finnish Meteorological Institute](https://en.ilmatieteenlaitos.fi/open-data) and [Finnish Transport Agency](https://rata.digitraffic.fi).

 ### Weather data